 SAT School Day

-To support students to take these critical college access exams, the Department of Education will offer SAT to all students in grade 11 as a key part of College Access for All.
+To support students to take these critical college access exams, the Department of Education will offer the SAT to all students in grade 11.
 These tests, are free of charge when students take them on a regular school day ( SAT School Day).
-If a student takes the SAT exam on a weekend, the cost is $49.50.
+If a student takes the SAT exam on a weekend, the cost is $60.